optimizely/ruby-sdk/README.md

 You can provide an initial datafile to bootstrap the  `DataFileProjectConfig`  so that it can be used immediately.
 The initial datafile also serves as a fallback datafile if HTTP connection cannot be established.
 The initial datafile will be discarded after the first successful datafile poll.

 **polling_interval**
 The polling interval is used to specify a fixed delay between consecutive HTTP requests for the datafile.
-Valid duration is between 1 and 2592000 seconds.
+Valid duration is greater than 0 and less than 2592000 seconds.
 Default is 5 minutes.

 **url_template**
 A string with placeholder `{sdk_key}` can be provided so that this template along with the provided `sdk_key` is used to form the target URL.